Bobris/BTDB/Doc/Relations.md

     (void|bool) UpdateById(primaryKey1, ..., primaryKeyN, valueField1, ..., valueFieldN)

-Faster update but can change only nonprimary fields and must be simple types (no classes, IIndirect<T>, IDictionary<K,V>, IOrderedSet<T>).
+Faster update but can change only nonprimary fields (or InKeyValues) and must be simple types (no classes, IIndirect<T>, IDictionary<K,V>, IOrderedSet<T>).
 Value properties could be any number and in any order by they must match parameter name case insensitively.
 Returns true if found and updated, void variant throw when does not exists.
 Any suffix could be appended to function name `UpdateById`, use to disambiguate when multiple overrides would have same types of value sets.
+All primary keys including InKeyValue must be always specified, if no additional value fields are specified update is only in memory and does not read or writes value.

 ### Upsert (Insert or Update)